open-mesh-mirror/doc/batman-adv/Extended-isolation.rst

 Extended-isolation
 ==================

-This feature is an extension of the existing [[AP-isolation]] that aims to improve the old mechanism while keeping a backward compatible behaviour.
+This feature is an extension of the existing :doc:`AP-isolation <Ap-isolation>` that aims to improve the old mechanism while keeping a backward compatible behaviour.